 Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.

 Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number is how much (by percent) of your gross monthly income that can be spent on housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the payment.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
-Recurring debt includes auto loans, child support and credit card payments.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.

 Some example data:

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing